ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 Restores HP during the status phase.
 The amount restored is equal to your Level * Stamina * 0.1

+### Status: Physis

+Restores HP during the status phase.
+The amount restored is equal to your Level * Stamina * 0.1

+### Status: Physis-ra

+Restores HP during the status phase.
+The amount restored is equal to your Level * Stamina * 0.15

 ### Status: Pig

 You are unable to do TP-using or MP-using actions, unless they will remove Pig from yourself.